AntSwordProject/antSword/en/README.md

-# antSword
+ï»¿# antSword

 [Fork me on GitHub](https://github.com/antoor/antSword)

-> antSword in your hands, no worries in your mind£¡
+> antSword in your hands, no worries in your mindï¼

 **antSword is an open source, cross-platform website administration tool, being designed to meet the needs of penetration testers together with security researchers with permissions and/or authorizations as well as webmasters.**

 **Anyone shall not use it for illegal purposes and profitability.
 Besides that, publishing unauthorized modified version is also prohibited, or otherwise bear legal responsibilities.**

 This software, of which the development thought is modularization, is intented to provide easy-to-understand codes and modification guidelines for users of different levels.
 Therefore, any contribution making by everyone to this project is encouraged, whether large or small.
-By doing so, this tool can be more convenient and consequently become your most powerful kit£¡
+By doing so, this tool can be more convenient and consequently become your most powerful kitï¼

-> This document is based on ¡¾antSword¡¿ v2.0
+> This document is based on ã€antSwordã€‘ v2.0
 >
 > 2016.05.30